RBT Feedback PDU Course for Effective Professional Growth - 40 Hour RBT® Online Training

-This is a text based course.
 As a behavior technician, receiving feedback is an essential part of your professional growth and the success of your work with clients.
 Supervisors, peers, and even families may provide input to help you strengthen your skills and improve client outcomes.
+This is a multi-modal course primarily focused on reading materials with minimal use of video content.

 Delivery